PSO Autopilot Manual

 2. Wrong path format: Paths must use the /Game/ prefix, not filesystem paths.
 Use /Game/Characters, not Content/Characters.

 3. Asset Registry not ready: In -game mode, the background asset scan may not have started yet.
-PSO Autopilot handles this with a synchronous scan fallback, but verify you're on v1.2 or later.
+Current builds handle this by kicking off an async full search and waiting until the registry is ready.

 Q: Scanning is very slow in the Editor.